MajidHosseinzadeh/Mathid-android-game/README.md

 # Mathid-android-game
-With this app, you can improve your mental math ability !!
+With this app,you can improve your mental math ability !!
 At the top of the page you can see your point and the remaining time.
 Here you can see some images :
 [![Start.jpg](https://i.postimg.cc/vT1pgHGq/Start.jpg)](https://postimg.cc/Cngv90Bk)